cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 ***Any resource RAM, storage, CPU or network resource is allocated based the tenancy Quota***

 - Click on New platform

+  {{<image src="img/docs/azimuth-images/azimuth-new-platform-jupyterhub.jpg" caption="New Jupyterhub platform">}}

 - Click on the Jupyterhub platform from the Createa neew platform window

 - From the configuration platform Tab

+{{<image src="img/docs/azimuth-images/azimuth-jupyterhub-details.jpg" caption="New Jupyterhub platform details">}}

 - enter
   - Platform name
   - Kubernetes cluster:
-      - Choose an existing or
+  - Choose an existing if one has bee previously created or
   - Create one here by clicling the plus sign at the end of the textbox
+  - Provide cluster details:
+        - Name, Template, Version, number of worker nodes, and define auto healing

+{{<image src="img/docs/azimuth-images/azimuth-cluster-details.jpg" caption="cluster details">}}

 - App version
 - Notebook CPUs
 - Notebook RAM and
 - Notebook storage

+- Once cluster deployent is complete as show below complete the jupyter configuration options

+{{<image src="img/docs/azimuth-images/azimuth-cluster-deployment-complete.jpg" caption="cluster deployment complete">}}

 - Click on the create buitton

 - Once successfuly deployed you can access the platform from the azimuth tenenacy landing page

+{{<image src="img/docs/azimuth-images/azimuth-jupyterhub-and-cluster-deployed.jpg" caption="jupyterhub deployment complete">}}

 - click on the details button for the jupyterhub instance deployed above

 - From the platfor details for your jupyterhub instance window you can be able to:
       - refresh
       - update
       - delete
       - access the jupyter notebook servcies

+        - From the platform details page you can access the jupyter notebook service from the services section

+{{<image src="img/docs/azimuth-images/azimuth-jupyterhub-platform-details-page.jpg" caption="jupyterhub details">}}

+Jupyterhub service

+{{<image src="img/docs/azimuth-images/azimuth-jupyterhub-service.jpg" caption="jupyterhub services">}}

 ## Updating

 From the update window you are able to change the:

+{{<image src="img/docs/azimuth-images/azimututh-jupyterhub-update.jpg" caption="jupyterhub update">}}

   - Notebook CPUs
   - Notebook RAM and
   - Notebook storage

+Once complete click the update platform button

+From the Azimuth tenancy page you can access the cluster created above

+- From the cluster details page you can:
+  -  view the Kubeconfig
+  -  update the cluster
+  -  upgrade the cluster
+  -  delete the cluster
+     -  deleting a cluster or any resource is not reversible

+***More on cluster platforms later***